wavefrontHQ/docs/pages/doc/tracing_best_practices.md

     {% include note.html content="Configure the proxy with the `histogramDistListener=` property.
 You might overlook this property if you are already using a proxy that is configured for metrics." %}

 2. Configure your application code to send data via the Wavefront proxy:
-* Set up an [Operations for Applications sender](trace_data_details.html#operations-for-applications-sender-object) that can connect to the Wavefront proxy host.
+* Set up a [Wavefront sender](trace_data_details.html#wavefront-sender-object) that can connect to the Wavefront proxy host.
-  - Configure the Operations for Applications sender with the same listener ports you set for the Wavefront proxy.
+  - Configure the Wavefront sender with the same listener ports you set for the Wavefront proxy.
-  - Instantiate a single Operations for Applications sender per process and share it among SDKs.
+  - Instantiate a single Wavefront sender per process and share it among SDKs.

   **Java example:** Instantiate a singleton `WavefrontSender`